apache/spark/docs/streaming-programming-guide.md

 ### Advanced Sources
 {:.no_toc}
+**Note on Python API:** *As of Spark 1.2, these sources are not available in the Python API.*

 This category of sources require interfacing with external non-Spark libraries, some of them with complex dependencies (e.g., Kafka and Flume).
 Hence, to minimize issues related to version conflicts of dependencies, the functionality to create DStreams from these sources have been moved to separate libraries, that can be [linked to](#linking) explicitly as necessary.
 For example, if you want to create a DStream using data from Twitter's stream of tweets, you have to do the following.

 1. *Linking*: Add the artifact `spark-streaming-twitter_{{site.SCALA_BINARY_VERSION}}` to the SBT/Maven project dependencies.
 1. *Programming*: Import the `TwitterUtils` class and create a DStream with `TwitterUtils.createStream` as shown below.